 - Well-Intentioned Extremist: He used the Artifact of Absolute Death to absorb Etna's immense power so it wouldn't kill her.
 However, he couldn't turn it off and ended up draining the Netherworld of it's magic, causing it to collapse.
 To prevent that, he kidnapped the angels so that their power can stabilize the Netherworld, but it caused the Netherworld environment to morph into something similar to Celestia, causing rising tensions between the demons and angels.

 Celestia's newest Archangel.
 Unlike the former Archangel Vulcanus, Virunga is soft-spoken, very loyal to Lamington, and cares a great deal about his fellow angels.

 Tropes associated with Virunga:

-A Netherworld Pop Star/Idol that appears in Chapter Four.
+A Netherworld Idol that appears in Chapter 4.
 She quickly sweeps the Netherworld with her singing voice, which collides her with Laharl due to her being more popular than him.
 Her Producer is none other than Hoggmeiser.

 Tropes that affiliate with Lanzarote: